ebaauw/homebridge-hue/README.md

 - `rules`: Flag whether to expose Hue bridge rules to Homekit.
 Default: `false`.

 ## Troubleshooting
 The homebridge-hue plug-in outputs an info message for each Homekit characteristic value it sets and for each Homekit characteristic value change notification it receives.
 When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the Hue bridge and for each Hue bridge state change it detects.
+To capture these messages into a logfile, start homebridge as `homebridge -D > logfile`.

-To aid troubleshooting, homebridge-hue dumps the full bridge state into a json file, when Identify is selected on the bridge accessory.
+To aid troubleshooting, homebridge-hue dumps the full bridge state into a json file, when `Identify` is selected on the bridge accessory.
 Bridge ID, mac address, ip address, and usernames are masked.
 The file is created in the current directory where homebridge is running, and is named after the bridge.
+Note that the iOS 10 Home app does not support `Identify`, so you need another homekit app for that (e.g. Elgato's `Eve`).

+If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).
+Please include your `config.json`, the debug logfile, and the dump of the bridge state.

 ## Caveats
 - The homebridge-hue plug-in is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for months, but your mileage might vary.
-Please report any issues on GitHub.
+Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).
 - Homebridge is a great platform, but not really intended for consumers.
 - Homekit is still relatively new, and the iOS 10 built-in `Home` app provides only limited support.
 You might want to check some other Homekit apps, like Elgato's `Eve` (free), Matthias Hochgatterer's `Home`, or, if you use `XCode`, Apple's `HMCatalog` example app.
 - The Homekit terminology needs some getting used to.
 An _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
 A _bridge_ (like homebridge) provides access to multiple bridged accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a `Lightbulb`, `Switch`, `Motion Sensor`, ...).
 There is also an accessory information service.
 Siri interacts with services, not with accessories.
 A service contains one or more _characteristics_.
 A characteristic is like a service attribute, which might be read or written by Homekit apps.
 You might want to checkout Apple's `Homekit Accessory Simulator`, which is distributed a an additional tool for `XCode`.